ParagRaut/ComicsAppWasm/README.md

 This progressive web app is implemented in pure .Net Core Blazor WebAseembly

+It also uses 'Github Actions' to continuously integrate and deploy to github pages

 you can see it live here: <br/>
 * URL : https://paragraut.github.io/ComicsAppWasm/